3377/rss2tg/README.md

 3. Enter the project directory.

-4. Edit`docker-compose.yml' file, modify environment variables：
+4. Edit 'docker-compose.yml' file, modify environment variables：

---Enter any directory or directly the current directory and create a new docker-compose.yml file, fill in the following content
+-- Enter any directory or directly the current directory and create a new docker-compose.yml file, fill in the following content

 ```yaml
 version: '3'